soumya-jyoti1512/multi-agent-social-nav/README.md

 $\rightarrow$ relaxed bounds $\rightarrow$ more efficient navigation.

-The ACI update rule remains unchanged — only the coverage parameter that drives the quantile target becomes state-dependent.
+The ACI update rule remains unchanged, only the coverage parameter that drives the quantile target becomes state-dependent.